Clinical Trials

 Stratified By:

-As currently designed, approximately 500 HLA-A*02 patients will be randomized to receive GLSI-100 (GP2 and GM-CSF) or placebo control in the first two pivotal arms of the trial with a planned interim analysis.
-The primary endpoints of the pivotal arms will be blinded, but various other data such as immune response and safety may be open label.
-In addition, up to 250 non HLA-A*02 patients will be enrolled in the third open-label arm where all patients will receive GLSI-100 and where all endpoints will be open-label.
+As currently designed, approximately 500 HLA-A*02 patients will be randomized to receive GLSI-100 or placebo in the first two pivotal arms of the trial, with a planned interim analysis.
+The planned interim analysis is conservatively designed for a 70% reduction in breast cancer recurrence, based on the prior Phase IIb results that showed an 80% or greater reduction in recurrence rate, in comparison to the ~50% recurrence reduction achieved by existing HER2-targeted therapies like Herceptin and Kadcyla.
+The primary endpoints of the pivotal arms will be blinded, but various other data — such as immune response and safety — may be open-label.
+In addition, up to 250 non HLA-A*02 patients will be enrolled in the third open-label arm, where all patients will receive GLSI-100 and where all endpoints will be open-label.

-Poster POS-19-05: GP2 Phase III Clinical Trial Design for Preventing Breast Cancer Recurrence (view PDF here)
+Poster P5-07-22: GP2 Phase III Clinical Trial Design for Preventing Breast Cancer Recurrence (view PDF here)